OpenLI-NZ/openli/doc/ProvisionerDoc.md

 Default RADIUS usernames are expressed as a YAML sequence with a key of `defaultradiususers:`.
-Each sequence item is a RADIUS Username that you want OpenLI to ignore when tracking potentially interceptable sessions from captured RADIUS traffic (because the username is a default that has been pre-configured on CPEs, and therefore does not correspond to an individual user).
+Each sequence item is a RADIUS Username that you ant OpenLI to ignore when tracking potentially interceptable sessions from captured RADIUS traffic (because the username is a default that has been pre-configured on CPEs, and therefore does not correspond to an individual user).